Boy, Learning, Studying

 Southern Methodist University

-Susan Florio-Ruane about 4 years
+Susan Florio-Ruane over 4 years

 This was an initial call for COVID 19 —related education proposals.
 As such it was open in terms of the range of proposals invited.
 It was also a call that was turned around quickly.
 The report is not detailed, and only skimmed the deliberative processes used by Spencer and the content of funded proposals.